 The rise of the salad bar – choose your own salad, create your personal salad; bespoke veg boxes with recipe cards – all examples of empowering the prosumer whilst simultaneously collecting profiling and behavioural information.

 How does this help you, the small business owner?
 By understanding that customers want to be engaged can provide helpful information regarding how to best spend your time.
 Recruiting brand ambassadors to recommend your business can be valuable especially if they have extensive social influence.
+Find out more about increasing brand recognition here.

 Undertaking market research, either in-house, with help of a marketing consultant, or by using a specialist market research agency will provide valuable information on where your customers are and how they engage with the various media channels that you should be using to reach them.